vazqjose/AirBnB_clone/README.md

 •Create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
 •Create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel
 •Create the first abstracted storage engine of the project: File storage.
 •Create all unittests to validate all our classes and storage engine

-## Concepts
-For this project, we took a look at these concepts:

-•Python packages
-•AirBnB clone

 I. File List
 ------------